DashAISoftware/DashAI/docs/source/api/back.rst

 Models
 ======

-This reference details all the utilities as well as the metrics and mitigation methods implemented so far in DashAI.
+This reference details all the models available in DashAI.
+For more information on how to use these models, please refer to the :ref:`user_guide <user_guide>`.

 .. currentmodule:: DashAI